obdemirel/ROCK_SPIRiT/README.md

 This is an implementation of ROCK-SPIRIT(Demirel et al 2021).

 Please cite the following:
-Demirel, O. B., Weingärtner, S., Moeller, S., Akçakaya, M., (2019).
-Improved simultaneous multislice cardiac MRI using readout concatenated k-space SPIRiT (ROCK-SPIRiT).
+Demirel, O. B., Weingärtner, S., Moeller, S., Akçakaya, M. Improved simultaneous multislice cardiac MRI using readout concatenated k-space SPIRiT (ROCK-SPIRiT).
 Magnetic resonance in medicine, in press.

 To run this code, please use main.m